Review and road test of the Volkswagen up! GTI

 Design and Build

-Inside, this sporty up! is distinguished by both traditional and modern GTI trademarks.
+Inside, this sporty up!
+Is distinguished by both traditional and modern GTI trademarks.
 The recognisable 'Jakara Red' checked cloth trim on the front sports seats for example; and the GTI gear knob and flat-bottomed three-spoke multifunction steering wheel which is leather-bound and features contrasting red stitching.
-Plus there's red ambient lighting and a 'Red 2D Pixel' dashpad, all allowing this up! to make its style statement.
+Plus there's red ambient lighting and a 'Red 2D Pixel' dashpad, all allowing this up!
+To make its style statement.
 As with the ordinary up!, there's a 251-litre boot.
 Push forward the rear bench and the 959-litre total is 50% more than you'd get in the ordinary boot of a huge Volkswagen Passat Estate.

 Market and Model

-Creature comforts include Volkswagen's Composition Colour radio system with a five-inch colour screen, a 4x20W output via six loudspeakers, a Bluetooth telephone and audio connection and a USB interface.
+Other creature comforts include Volkswagen's Composition Colour radio system with a five-inch colour screen, a 4x20W output via six loudspeakers, a Bluetooth telephone and audio connection and a USB interface.
 There's also air conditioning, heated seats, electrically adjustable and heated wing mirrors and front fog lights with static cornering lights, all of it standard fit.
 Paint colours are also reminiscent of the Golf that started it all: "pure white", "red", "dark silver metallic" and "black pearl" are the options available, plus if you order your car in white, red or silver, there's the option of a contrasting black roof.